Te Aho o Te Kura Pounamu Specialist and Support Staff Collective Agreement

-- The minimum entitlement prescribed in the Holidays Act 2003 for a bereavement on the death of the employee’s spouse, parent, child, brother or sister, grandparent, grandchild or spouse’s parent is three days’ paid leave.
+- The minimum entitlement prescribed in the Holidays Act 2003 for a bereavement on the death of the employee’s spouse, parent, child (including by miscarriage or stillbirth), brother or sister, grandparent, grandchild or spouse’s parent is three days’ paid leave.

 - The minimum entitlement prescribed in the Holidays Act 2003 for a bereavement on the death of any other person where obligations such as those in clause 5.6.1 exist is one day.

 5.6.3 The employer’s decision on this leave and the length of such leave will be made as quickly as possible so that the employee is given maximum time possible to make any arrangements necessary.
 In most cases the necessary approval will be given immediately, but may be given retrospectively where necessary.
 If paid leave is not appropriate then leave without pay shall be granted, but as a last resort, and not where it undermines the entitlements to paid leave outlined in Notes (i) and (ii).